realworldocaml/book/en/maps-and-hashtables.md

   end;;
 ```

+That said, for reasons we discussed earlier, polymorphic compare
-That said, this approach should be used sparingly.
+should be used sparingly.

 ## Hashtables

 Hashtables are the imperative cousin of maps.
 We walked over a basic
 hashtable implementation in [xref](#imperative-programming-1), so in
-this section we'll mostly discuss the pragmatics of Core's `Hashtbl`.
+this section we'll mostly discuss the pragmatics of Core's `Hashtbl`
+module.
+We'll cover this material more briefly than we did with maps,
+because many of the concepts are shared.

 Hashtables differ from maps in a few key ways.
 First, hashtables are
 mutable, meaning that adding a key/value pair to a hashtable modifies
-it, rather than creating a new table with the binding added.
-Second,
+the table, rather than creating a new table with the binding added.
-hashtables generally have better time-complexity than maps, providing
+Second, hashtables generally have better time-complexity than maps,
-constant time lookup and modifications as opposed to logarithmic for
+providing constant time lookup and modifications as opposed to
-maps.
-And finally, just as maps depend on having a comparison
+logarithmic for maps.
+And finally, just as maps depend on having a
-function for creating the ordered binary tree that underlies a map,
+comparison function for creating the ordered binary tree that
-hashtables depend on having a _hash function_, i.e., a function for
+underlies a map, hashtables depend on having a _hash function_,
-converting a key to an integer.
+_i.e._, a function for converting a key to an integer.

-Accordingly, when creating a hashtable, we provide value of type
+When creating a hashtable, we need to provide value of type _hashable_
+which includes among other things the function for hashing the key
-_hashable_, which is analogous to the comaprator used for creating a
+type.
+This is analogous to the comaprator used for creating maps.
-map.

 ```ocaml
 # let table = Hashtbl.create ~hashable:String.hashable ();;